ARUSfs/DRIVERLESS2/src/planning/skidpad_planning/README.md

 # Skidpad Planning Node

-This ROS 2 node generates a trajectory for a vehicle navigating a skidpad track (a figure-8 or double circle layout) using cone detections from perception.
+This ROS 2 node generates a trajectory for a vehicle navigating a skidpad track (a 8-shape or double circle layout) using cone detections from perception.
 It detects circle centers via RANSAC and produces a smooth trajectory around the centers.

 ## Features

-- Subscribes to cone detections from a SLAM module.
+- Subscribes to cone detections from the SLAM node.
 - Detects left and right circles using RANSAC.
-- Publishes a centerline trajectory.
+- Publishes skidpad centerline trajectory.
 - All parameters are configurable via YAML.

 ## Architecture